snizhanalviv/aepp-sdk-js/bin/CLI.md

     TTL___________________________________________ 1182
 ```
 ## Account (wallet) commands
 The account (wallet) commands are those which create and report on key pairs, and all of the operations which payments require.
 To perform transactions within aeternity, you need to have at least two wallets with some coins on their accounts.
-Using the WALLET commands, you can create a wallet (with a password or without it), add some coins to it, send coins, and view the wallet’s address (public key).
+Using the Account commands, you can create a wallet (with a password or without it), add some coins to it, send coins, and view the wallet’s address (public key).

 #### create